Earl Hines: Early career

 Hines joined the clarinetist Jimmie Noone at the Apex, an after-hours speakeasy, playing from midnight to 6 a.m., seven nights a week.
 In 1928, he recorded 14 sides with Noone and again with Armstrong (for a total of 38 sides with Armstrong).
 His first piano solos were recorded late that year: eight for QRS Records in New York and then seven for Okeh Records in Chicago, all except two his own compositions.

 Hines moved in with Kathryn Perry (with whom he had recorded "Sadie Green the Vamp of New Orleans").
 Hines said of her, "She'd been at The Sunset too, in a dance act.
 She was a very charming, pretty girl.
 She had a good voice and played the violin.
 I had been divorced and she became my common-law wife.
 We lived in a big apartment and her parents stayed with us".
 Perry recorded several times with Hines, including "Body and Soul" in 1935.
 They stayed together until 1940, when Hines "divorced" her to marry Ann Jones Reed, but that marriage was soon "indefinitely postponed".

 Hines married singer 'Lady of Song' Janie Moses in 1947.
 They had two daughters, Janear (born 1950) and Tosca.
 Both daughters died before he did, Tosca in 1976 and Janear in 1981.
 Janie divorced him on June 14, 1979, and died in 2007.
+However, two other children from Laurice Penn exist: Michael Gordon Penn (1960) and Sandra Penn Wilson (1962 - 2023).